 With ongoing efforts to protect Intellectual Property Rights, control markets to protect the consumer, mitigate crime and guarantee an equal playing field, very often the question of resource management and political focus come into play.
 Public and political resources are often limited, and focus and international cooperation at enforcement level can need that extra push.

-With experience in border security technology, helping industry combat illicit commodities entering the EU and profiling the problems of illegal gambling deriving from inside as well as outside the EU, Glenn Cezanne understands anchoring the issue from a PA and PR perspective with the aim of enforcement receiving the empowerment to really show its teeth.
+T&P pools the right knowledge.
+Glenn Cezanne has experience in border security technology, helping industry combat illicit commodities entering the EU and profiling the problems of illegal gambling deriving from inside as well as outside the EU.
+Jason O’ Sullivan, provides advisory and litigation expertise in Intellectual Property Law and protection of those rights.
+Together they engage your concerns on IP infringements and illegal competition juridically, fused with Public Affairs and Public Relations strategies, with the aim of enforcement receiving the empowerment to really show its teeth.

 Contact us for information or if you have any questions: firstname.lastname@example.org